FullstackGJJ/ynab-transaction-differ/src/Domain.md

 - A csv line is a line of text that represent columns of data separated by commas
 - A bank account transaction is a mental model that holds date, description, debit, and credit
 - A row header map is a description of which columns on a csv file represents date, description, debit, and credit for a bank account transaction
+- A transaction diff is a representation of how a particular date's list of transaction differ from another list of transactions

 The rules of thumb are: